The Lerista Trip of ‘21 (Part 4)

 Driving south took up most of the rest of the day as we snaked our way through rain on the Atherton Tablelands.
 The rain did decide to temporarily clear when we arrived at Wooroonooran NP to spend the night.
 Vague plans of frogs and Chameleon Geckos (Carphodactylus laevis) had been made and we walked our way into the forest at last light.
 A small Cophixalus and a Prickly Forest Skink (Gnypetoscincus queenslandiae) were soon found sheltering under a log and we came to the conclusion that our frog was a Creaking Nursery Frog (Cophixalus infacetus), a new species for all of us.
 I waited with it as the others went back for our cameras and head torches.
 Except they couldn’t find my headtorch.
 And when I looked in the car I couldn’t either.
 Fearing I’d somehow managed to double down on my head torch losing skills I frantically searched the car for the next 20 minutes as it began to rain.
 After much frustration I did find it.
 Somehow it had made it all the way under the mattress in my swag.
 At this point I was wet.
 My swag was wet.
 And I was mad.
 Logically, I decided to sit in the car to cool off.

 After Nick and Justin decided to come find me and I’d calmed down a little we set back off into the rain.
-I ended up photographing a pair of Southern Ornate Nursery Frogs (Cophixalus australis), a Cogger’s Barred Frog (Mixophyes coggeri) and seeing a Northern Barred Frog (Mixophyes schevilli) but we still hadn’t come across the species we were here for, the Common (not actually common) Mistfrog (Litoria rheocola).
+I ended up photographing a pair of Southern Ornate Nursery Frogs (Cophixalus australis), a Cogger’s Barred Frog (Mixophyes coggeri) and seeing a Northern Barred Frog (Mixophyes schevilli) but we still hadn’t come across the species we were here for, the Common (not actually all that common) Mistfrog (Litoria rheocola).
 Heading down to another creek, and getting more and more drenched by the rain, I waded out into the water and spotted frog eyeshine in overhanging veg.
 Approaching closer our target materialised on the leaves and I grabbed a few photos before running from the rain.
 A complementary Green-eyed Tree Frog (Litoria serrata) would be our last frog on the way back to the car.
 Ditching the rainy rainforest, we made our way down to the coast where my girlfriend was staying for a much nicer night being warm and dry.